Snowfighter/PomodoroTimer/README.md

 Before implementing the in React Native I took a pen and a piece of paper and made a little draft of the app.

+So my app needs the following components:

+-   Logo :tomato:
+-   Timer Display (Should change color, based on the timer type (*Work*/*Rest*))
+-   Some control for each timer to set it up
+-   Play/Pause button
+-   Reset button

 ## Table of contents